FREE 30 mins Family Law Consult

 How are divorce costs split?

 If a party is pursuing a sole application, they will typically be expected to cover the other costs of divorce.
-A joint application form may allow both individuals to agree on sharing the filing fee.
+A joint application form may allow both individuals to agree on sharing the divorce filing fees.

 Legal expenses are usually covered by the other party receiving the service.
 However, other services bring both individuals together under the same roof.
 Individuals may be required to undergo counselling or a mediation process to satisfy certain requirements.
 The fee for these sessions can be split between the former partners by agreement.